Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Pincher's Pro Tip

-Under California Senate Bill 495, insurers must now pay out at least 60% of your personal property coverage limit (up to $350,000) upfront after a total loss — without requiring you to first submit a complete inventory of every destroyed item.
-This is a significant upgrade from the previous 30% minimum.
+As of January 1, 2026, the Eliminate The List Act (SB 495) requires insurers to pay out at least 60% of your personal property coverage limit (up to $350,000) upfront after a total wildfire loss, without requiring you to submit a complete inventory of every destroyed item.
+Homeowners who do provide a full itemized inventory can now receive 100% of the personal property limit.

 One important caveat: your coverage is only as good as your limits.
-If you're underinsured — meaning your dwelling coverage doesn't reflect current construction costs — you could face a serious gap after a total loss.
-Review your policy limits annually, especially given how much rebuilding costs have risen in recent years.
+If you're underinsured, meaning your dwelling coverage doesn't reflect current construction costs, you could face a serious gap after a total loss.
+Review your policy limits annually, especially given how much rebuilding costs have risen since the 2025 LA fires.
+For a deeper look at what standard policies do and don't include, see our guide on fire damage claims and payouts.

 Trusted by Thousands